Mohegan: Distinction from Mohican

 Although the names "Mohegan" and "Mohican" are often confused, they refer to two distinct Indigenous peoples with separate histories, territories, and cultural identities.
-The Mohegan are traditionally based in what is now southeastern Connecticut, while the Mohican (also spelled Mahican) historically lived in the upper Hudson River Valley in present-day eastern New York and western Massachusetts.
+The Mohegan are traditionally based in southeastern Connecticut, while the Mohican (also spelled Mahican) historically lived in the upper Hudson River Valley in eastern New York and western Massachusetts.

 Both peoples speak languages within the Eastern Algonquian branch of the Algonquian language family, and some cultural similarities exist due to shared linguistic and geographic roots.
 However, the two groups developed independently and maintained distinct political and kinship systems.

 Early European writers often failed to distinguish between the groups due to phonetic similarities in their names.
 Dutch colonist Adriaen Block, one of the first Europeans to document both peoples, clearly distinguished between the "Morhicans" (Mohegan) and the "Mahicans" (Mohican) in his writings.

 This confusion continued into later centuries.
 For example, the Mohegan minister and educator Samson Occom, despite being widely recognized as Mohegan, was referred to as a "Mohican" in early records at Dartmouth College.